giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 **Note:** We are in the process of making upgrades on AWS less disruptive.
 One goal is to make new nodes available first, then drain and remove old nodes.

-### Azure
+### Provider-specific details for Azure

--> Marian/Tim

-* Azure resource manager.
-All nodes get reimaged and the updated including the master.
+* Azure resource manager, VMSS.
+All nodes get reimaged (definition?) (apply new ARM template) and then updated (rebooted) including the master.
 Master first.
     * This happens one by one.
-Nodes are drained and then rebooted with the new image and configuration
+Nodes are drained and then rebooted with the new image and configuration.
     * A delete has been discussed here instead of update of existing nodes.
 But this is not clear yet.
+    * Node names remain the same as before the upgrade.
+    * Node storage is wiped

-### KVM
+### Provider-specific details for KVM

--> Marian/Tim

-* kvm-operator updating one node after each other.
+* kvm-operator updating one node after each other, where each node is represented by a k8s deployment with one pod.
-    * Master first?
+    * Master first
     * Nodes are drained and then the pod is replaced with a new version.

 ## How to prepare your workloads {#recommendations}